 Baptism is the mark of being part of the Christian Church.
 The Church is a family of people who are committed to each other and who promise to support and encourage children who are brought for baptism.

 Families bringing their child for baptism hope that one day their child will be confirmed and make this commitment to Jesus and to his Church for themselves.

 We ask you to think very carefully about this service as you will be committing to a clear and personal statement of belief in the Christian faith.

 Contact the Church Office to arrange to talk to someone about the next step for you.

-If you have not been to a service at the Church before, come along to our morning service, which starts at 11.00am each Sunday.
+If you have not been to a service at the Church before, come along to one of our Sunday services which start at 10:30am.
 All our services have group for children but you may like to come to the KIDS Service (an informal and fun service for all the family) which is usually on the second Sunday of the month.
 The service lasts an hour and would be an ideal opportunity to get a feel for what you are undertaking, especially if you are planning on a Service of Baptism.

-You will be invited to come to our Parents Preparation Session which is generally held every two months.
-We will also arrange a personal visit from one of our Lay Ministers who will help to answer your questions and welcome you into the church family.
+You will be invited to come to our Parents Preparation Session.
+We may also arrange a personal visit from one of our Ministers who will help to answer your questions and welcome you into the church family.

 Please have a look at our Q&A below which may help if you have any queries.

 Godparents are those who agree to be especially concerned for their godchild's development, particularly their spiritual growth.
 Ideally, they will be committed to pray for them.
 You need at least one male and one female godparent.
 They need to be baptised and should also be confirmed members of their local church.

 Once our child has been baptised, have we completed our Christian duty?